dakom/wasm-app-boilerplate/README.md

 # Managing application state in WASM

-This boilerplate doesn't include a specific choice - it's purposefully kept to a minimum here.
-However, that's where a lot of the magic would happen in a real app.

-Any technique should work - statecharts, ecs, frp, ...

-It could be updated internally in a game loop, or, like this starting point- driven directly by the calls to `ui_event()`
+The core mechanism is the Shipyard Enity Component System, and this boilerplate only includes a bare minimum example needed to shuttle the events and state back and forth across all areas.

+The ECS is updated internally in a game loop - and sends out state updates for all the dependants (`ui`, `webgl`, and `audio`)

-The only caveat is that it should send back a complete `ui_state` whenever it wants to update it for the html and `gl_state` whenever it wants to update the webgl layer.
-These does _not_ need to be directly related to the overall application state (but it can be - whatever floats your boat!)
+These state updates are _not_ synonymous with the entire application state (though it can be - whatever floats your boat!)

 (note - there are potential avenues to optimize here, like only sending deltas or serializing to a binary format like flatbuffers... but that all comes at a computational cost and would need profiling to see if it's really worthwhile, so neither of those are included here.
 Rather, it's simple serde-powered JS Objects <-> Rust structs)